geeknoid/Undertaker/README.md

 * `--assembly-layer-cake` lets you specify the path to the file where the full layer cake of dependencies should be written.
 Each assembly in a layer only depends on assemblies in lower layers.

+* `--dependency-diagram` lets you specify the path to the file where the assembly dependency diagram in Mermaid format should be written.
+This diagram shows the dependencies between the assemblies in a visual format, making it easier to understand the relationships between them.

 * `--graph-dump` lets you specify the path to the file where the internal graph dump should be written.
 This is a text file containing the graph of all the symbols and their references.
 This is useful for